KaiosGit/Achaea/README.md

 Credits
 -------
-A very special thank you to FangFang not only in relation to this package, but also for his constant assistance and support that he has generously given to myself and many others with Nexus scripting.
+A very special thank you to **FangFang** not only in relation to this package, but also for his constant assistance and support that he has generously given to myself and many others with Nexus scripting.

-Khaseem, for his very helpful assistance in devising a better queueing method and for the use of his Walkto package's search alias.
+**Khaseem**, for his very helpful assistance in devising a better queueing method and for the use of his Walkto package's search alias.

-Zahan, for without his MapDB package it would be far more difficult to create such packages like this in the first place.
+**Zahan**, for without his MapDB package it would be far more difficult to create such packages like this in the first place.

-Voka, for the creation of the CharacterDB package which is an incredibly useful tool.
+**Voka**, for the creation of the CharacterDB package which is an incredibly useful tool.

-Thank you to the testers, Svenson and Aranos!
+Thank you to the testers, **Svenson** and **Aranos**!